Iran oil output faces race against time as US sanctions linger

 If the sanctions are lifted, Iran’s production level could exceed 4 million bpd by 2023, Rystad Energy forecast.

-"Saudi Arabia, Russia, the US and major energy companies are already way ahead of Iran in securing a large portion of oil market share in the medium and long-term," said Sara Vakhshouri, founder and president of SVB Energy International.
+“Saudi Arabia, Russia, the U.S. and major energy companies are already way ahead of Iran in securing a large portion of oil market share in the medium and long-term,” said Sara Vakhshouri, founder and president of SVB Energy International.-Reuters